About the course

 - gain a familiarity with basic and advanced techniques for the analysis of quantitative systematic review data: meta-analysis, meta-regression, network meta-analysis, diagnostic meta-analysis, individual patient data meta-analysis

 - gain an understanding of and reasons for more complex systematic reviews in health care, such as realist reviews, reviews of clinical study reports, prognostic reviews, and meta-synthesis

 - explore new paradigms in systematic reviews and evidence synthesis

 - gain sufficient training to conduct systematic reviews independently.

 Compared with the MSc in EBHC, this degree will suit those with a particular interest in and requirement for training in the conduct of systematic reviews relevant to evidence-based health care.

-This is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education's Continuing Professional Development Centre.
+This is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
 The programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.

-This course has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and teaching.
+This course has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and systematic reviews.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.